-We apply self-determination theory (SDT) to explain how psychological outcomes on participants in ‘Reducing Emissions from Deforestation and Forest Degradation’ (REDD +) projects, can provide lessons for other forest landscape management programs.
+We apply self-determination theory (SDT) to explain how psychological outcomes on participants in ‘Reducing Emissions from Deforestation and Forest Degradation’ (REDD +) projects can provide lessons for other forest landscape management programmes.
 Evidence from REDD + case studies suggests that negative outcomes may result from three design factors.
 Payment for environmental services (PES) may reduce participants’ motivation and competence in livelihood activities.
 A large-scale landscape approach to REDD + increases stakeholder heterogeneity which may reduce participants’ ability to liaise and cooperate.
 Trade-offs between traditional forest uses and conservation goals may reduce participants’ autonomy to develop their livelihoods.
-By inference, replicating these design factors in comparable forest landscape management programs or projects may also result in similar negative outcomes.
+By inference, replicating these design factors in comparable forest landscape management programmes or projects may also result in similar negative outcomes.
 Replacing PES with additional—not substitute—livelihood-based capacity building and reducing the physical landscape to the social landscape which encompasses stakeholders’ capacity to work together may mitigate these outcomes.

 |Journal||Mitigation and Adaptation Strategies for Global Change|